northgrove/M365DefenderTraining/M365 Defender LAB/Module3-EnrollYourTestMachine.md

 To be able to download and run Mimikatz you may need to disable som Defender for Endpoint first in line defense mechanisem like Smart Screen.

-TIP: Create an exclusion folder, i.e c:\demo, in Defender for Endpoint and download mimikatz to that folder.

 ```
 Example Mimikatz command sequence to run: